GatraTechID/manifesto/enu/README.md

 - VeriSight-Specs.
 - SGE-Global-Concern.
 - Actionable SEO On-Fact Masterplan Layer 1.
+- SEO sor SaaS in "How Will We Do It" formats. (planned)

 ## How We May Help You:
 - Local SEO